Chymyst/chymyst-core/docs/chymyst03.md

 In general, a reaction can consume one or more blocking molecules and fail to reply to them due to an exception.
 Thus, there can be one or more blocked threads still waiting for replies when this kind of situation occurs.
-The chemical machine will throw an exception in all threads that are still waiting for replies, unblocking all those threads (and possibly killing their calculations, unless exceptions are caught).
-This feature is intended to reduce deadlocks due to missing replies.
+The runtime engine cannot know whether it is desired to unblock there threads.

-In our example, the additional exception will be thrown only when the reaction actually starts and the condition `n == 0` is evaluated to `true`.
+In our example, the exception will be thrown only when the reaction actually starts and the condition `n == 0` is evaluated to `true`.
 It may not be easy to design unit tests for this condition.

-Also, if the blocking molecules are emitted from some reactions, exceptions occurring on those reactions will not necessarily immediately visible.
+Also, if the blocking molecules are emitted from some reactions, exceptions occurring on those reactions will be invisible except for an error message in the global error log.

 For these reasons, it is not easy to catch errors of this type, either at compile time or at run time.